leo-bauer/personal_website2/research.md

 ### Manuscripts under Review

+1. "The Nonviolent Legacies of Rebel Group Origins."
+With Kathleen Gallagher Cunningham.
+2024.
+Revise and resubmit at *Journal of Peace Research*.

-1. "The Spatial Interplay of Climate Disasters, Armed Conflict, and Forced Displacement: Evidence from Colombia."
+2. "The Spatial Interplay of Climate Disasters, Armed Conflict, and Forced Displacement: Evidence from Colombia."
 With Juan David Gelvez.
 2025.

-2. "Where Do Mediators Try to Prevent Civil War?"
+3. "Where Do Mediators Try to Prevent Civil War?"
 With David Cunningham, Megan Lloyd and Sloan Lansdale.
 2025.

-3. "The Nonviolent Legacies of Rebel Group Origins."
-With Kathleen Gallagher Cunningham.
-2024.

 ### Works in Progress